-Alternative Dispute Resolution (ADR) is a new service designed to resolve tertiary complaints that involve or impact on children.
-ADR is a collective term for processes in which a trained impartial person (ADR practitioner) assists those in dispute to resolve the issues between them.
+Alternative Dispute Resolution (ADR) is a new service designed to resolve tertiary concerns that involve or impact on children.
+ADR is a collective term for processes in which a trained impartial person (ADR practitioner) assists those involved in the concern to resolve the issues between them.

-Most ADR cases will involve disputes between two or more adults where the damaged relationship is having an adverse impact on the provision of services to a child.
+Most ADR cases will involve concerns between two or more adults where the damaged relationship is having an adverse impact on the provision of services to a child.

 ADR may be an alternative process to conducting an inquiry (investigation) into the dispute between the parties.
 Comparative to an investigative process, ADR:

 For a complaint or dispute to be eligible for entering the ADR process: